AllramEst83/codedbykay.markdown/implementaion-plan.md

   - [ ] Verify Email
 - [ ] Setup Supabase realtime for synching notes between devices.
   - [ ] Create a new table for notes and enable realtime synchronization.
-  - [ ] Encrypt/decrypt notes using "supabase_shared\crypto.ts" on the backend.
+  - [ ] Encrypt/decrypt notes using "supabase/functions/\_shared/crypto.ts" on the backend.
+  - [ ] Create CRUD endpoints/functions for all operations on the notes table and images storage.
+Realtime subscription has to be on the client side.
+These operations use the user token with the Supabase client on the server side.
-- [ ] Use Zustand for state management for Auth.
+- [ ] Use Zustand for state management (Auth state should persist across browser tabs and page refreshes).
 - [ ] UI for Auth components
   - [ ] Login form
   - [ ] Register form
-  - [ ] Logout button
   - [ ] Login button
   - [ ] Forgot Password form
-  - [ ] User profile button
+  - [ ] User profile button/icon
-    - [ ] Delete account button
+    - [ ] Logout button
     - [ ] Change password button
+    - [ ] Delete account button (In red color and requires user to enter its email to confirm the action)

 ---

+#### Register flow

+- Once the user has registered the user is automatically signed in.

 #### User experience

 - The app can be used without requiring the use to signup or login.
-- If the user does not login all tabs and content is stored locally in the browser.
+- If the user does not login all tabs and content is stored locally in the browser with localstorage and IndexedDB.
 - If the user logs in, all tabs and content is synced to the cloud and stored in the database.
 - The storage hierarchy is as follows:

+---

+#### Architecture Guidelines

+**⚠️ IMPORTANT: Supabase Client Usage**

+- **ALWAYS** use the Supabase client (`supabase/client.ts`) to invoke Edge Functions
+- **NEVER** use ordinary REST requests (fetch, axios, etc.) to call Supabase functions
+- The Supabase client handles authentication, error handling, and proper request formatting automatically
+- Example: Use `supabase.functions.invoke('function-name', { body: {...} })` instead of direct HTTP calls

+---

 #### Storage Hierarchy & Data Flow